Liquidity Risk Management

 Liquidity Risk Management Indicators

 Limits on funds raised in the market are set based on a number of time horizons taking into account the characteristics and strategies of each of our principal banking subsidiaries and other core group companies.
-Such limits are discussed and coordinated by the Risk Management Committee, discussed further by the Executive Management Committee, and determined by the President & Group CEO.
-An excess over any of these limits is immediately reported and addressed in accordance with pre–determined procedures.
+Such limits are discussed and coordinated by the Risk Management Committee, discussed further by the Executive Management Committee, and determined by our President & Group CEO.
+An excess over any of these limits is immediately reported and addressed in accordance with pre-determined procedures.

 Liquidity Stress Testing